Accessible Hotel Furniture: Innovative Design Solutions

 • Inaccessible beds.

-The ADA: State and Local Codes, and Accessible Hotel Furniture
+Improving Accessibility: ADA Guidelines, Local Codes, and Accessible Hotel Furniture

-But knowing the ADA guidelines doesn’t necessarily do the job.
+But knowing the ADA guidelines isn’t enough.

 Local and state codes also come into play and must be coordinated with the ADA.
 These codes can vary widely, so it’s a mistake to rely only on the ADA and a one-size-fits-all approach.